We showed you 10 things you didn’t know your slow cooker could do, and now we have 11 more!

 - Cover and cook on low-heat setting for 2 hours, stirring after 1 hour.
 Stir nuts again.
 Spread in a single layer on buttered foil; let cool for at least 1 hour.

-When my our kids were babies I would keep water in a slow cooker simmering on low so I could easily heat up her bottles throughout the day.
+Keep water in a slow cooker simmering on low; this makes for an easy way to heat up bottles throughout the day.
 It’s also useful for keeping other drinks warm, whether in mugs or bottles.

 9. Foot bath